June 30, 2023

 With some creativity and a strategic framework, financing mechanisms can be used to help implement a global consistency strategy.
 As companies move toward implementation, there is a growing interest in captives.
 A substantial number of multinationals use captives for property and casualty insurance services.
 Companies are expanding them to include global risk benefits (life and disability), as well as medical benefits.

 Captives can be used to reduce costs as well as serve as an incubator for new insurance coverage currently not available in the market.
-In 2021, there has been an increase in companies starting captives or expanding the reach of their existing captives; Mercer Marsh Benefits estimates that up to 150 employers now use a captive to finance employee benefit risks.6
+In 2021, there was an increase in companies starting captives or expanding the reach of their existing captives; Mercer Marsh Benefits estimates that up to 150 employers now use a captive to finance employee benefit risks.6

 Employers are actively seeking support from captive consultancy firms in the development of their captive programs, which provide the following services:

-- Provide claims management services and techniques;
+- Providing claims management services and techniques;

 When it comes to implementation of a global consistency strategy, employers have had greater success using a global captive or locally self-insured plan to implement their core benefits, as they have greater control over benefit design, largely because the company assumes the risk.
 Locally self-insured plans may not be compliant or tax efficient in some countries and may present a challenge for smaller subsidiaries that are unable to accept volatility from higher-than-expected claims.
 In these instances, a captive may be a more viable option, as it allows for additional cost savings from bundling policies across the globe.
-Other financing mechanisms are feasible but will require gaining the insurer’s buy-in and risk confidence in offering benefits and services outside the market median.
-A global consistency strategy may also result in extra costs, which will require alignment with your local team and insurer (local, regional or global) to make the transition.
+Other financing mechanisms are feasible but will require gaining the insurer’s buy-in and may risk confidence in offering benefits and services outside the market median.
+A global consistency strategy may also result in extra costs, which will require alignment with the local team and insurer (local, regional or global) to make the transition.